-- (a) Provide a good initial description of the data.
+- (a) Provide a good initial description of the data (This would be, essentially, the Data section of an IDMRAD paper, minus a description of where the data came from).
 This should include - A table with the names and definitions of all variables in the data set. - The number of observations (rows) and variables (columns). - A brief discussion of whether there is any missing data, and if so, how much and where. - An appropriate summary of each individual variable.
 This might consist of means and standard deviations, and/or boxplots, and/or histograms, for example. - Scatterplots (perhaps in a scatterplot matrix) of all the pairs of variables.